 That way, you won't get caught up in the muck and will have the clarity to tackle negotiations in a more peaceful, focused manner.

-Nobody wins in divorce, but if you focus on what's most important, like your kids and your future, instead of fighting over semantics or trying to be right, you'll improve your chances of getting an agreement you feel comfortable with and having a peaceful divorce at the same time.
+Nobody wins in divorce, but if you focus on what's most important, like your kids and your future, instead of fighting over semantics or trying to be right, you'll improve your chances of divorcing peacefully and getting an agreement you feel comfortable with.

 Step 3 for how to settle a divorce amicably: Negotiate the terms of your divorce in good faith.